liferay/liferay-docs/discover/portal/articles/120-search/06-search-configuration.markdown

 - Configuring the connectors that let @product@ and the search engine communicate

-It's true, _Configuring Search_ can mean all those thing, and that's exactly what's intended.
+It's true, _Configuring Search_ means all those things.
 This article provides a high level overview of what search behavior is configurable out of the box, and importantly, _where_ to find search configuration options.

 ## System Scoped Search Configuration